 The District's third largest revenue producer, the sales and use tax, is based on taxable sales in the District, which include most retail items, construction materials, and utilities used by business entities.
 Groceries, feminine hygiene products and diapers, prescription and non-prescription drugs, and professional services such as consulting, engineering, legal, and physician services, are exempt from the sales and use tax.
 The District sales and use tax includes a general tax, typically levied at the state level, and meals and room tax, typically associated with local governments.
-This tax provided 13 percent of the District's fiscal year 2020 General Fund revenue.
+This tax provided 15 percent of the District's fiscal year 2022 General Fund revenue.

 Although the District has features of a complete state/local revenue structure, it does not have the mix of economic activity of a typical state or city revenue base.
 Manufacturing, which enhances the tax bases of most major cities and states, is largely lacking in the District.
 The federal presence in the District further compounds the disparity between the revenue-raising capacity of the District and that of many state and local governments.
-Some of the revenue implications due to the extraordinary federal presence include: (1) a narrower property tax base because of the substantial amount of federally owned tax-exempt property in the city; (2) a reduced income and sales tax base because of the tax-exempt status of the federal government, which is the city's second largest employer (the federal government has about 239,800 employees as of April 2021 while the private sector has approximately 493,267 employees with a 41,767 decrease from last year due to the Covid-19 Pandemic and Mayor's Stay-At-Home Order), and (3) a significant amount of tax-exempt educational, religious, and foreign government properties.
+Some of the revenue implications due to the extraordinary federal presence include: (1) a narrower property tax base because of the substantial amount of federally owned tax-exempt property in the city; (2) a reduced income and sales tax base because of the tax-exempt status of the federal government, which is the city's second largest sector (the federal government has about 192,500 employees as of January 2023 while the private sector has approximately 533,000 employees, and (3) a significant amount of tax-exempt educational, religious, and foreign government properties.
 Federal actions could also (1) restrain economic development and (2) limit the District's tax revenues through the prohibition of taxing non-resident income earned in the District.